screwyterror83/Docker_sandbox/docker-App-lifecycle/thems/README.txt

-Test for new app dev cycle
+Test for new app dev cycle, This folder is for experiment purpose, and the contents of this folder should be bind mounted to container directory which specifies it.